 Middletown Pride is a City-wide demonstration and celebration intended to recognize, benefit and empower marginalized members of the LGBTQIA community.
 Middletown Pride was created in 2019, in honor of the 50th anniversary of the Stonewall uprising.

-The City of Middletown, Middlesex County Chamber of Commerce, and Wesleyan University, in collaboration with the Triangle Community Center, have partnered together over the past two years to ensure that Middletown Pride is impactful, inclusive, diverse, sustainable and educational for its participants.
+The City of Middletown, Middlesex County Chamber of Commerce, Wesleyan University, and Russell Library in collaboration with the Triangle Community Center, have partnered together over the past two years to ensure that Middletown Pride is impactful, inclusive, diverse, sustainable and educational for its participants.

 Over the past two years, Middletown Pride has raised visibility for the LGBTQIA community, resulted in the creation of the City’s first ever LGBTQIA Advisory Committee, the raising of the Pride flag at City Hall during Pride month, and the raising of the transgender flag at City Hall during the Transgender Day of Remembrance, to name a few.